bramirez96/contest-deno-api/README.md

 ## Running the Server Locally

 There are three options for running the server.
+There are almost certainly other options, but these are the easiest and most practical that I've found.

 ### Option 1: `Denon`